This post may contain affiliate links. For more information, please see my disclosure policy.

 There’s something nostalgic about it – it’s a recipe that’s been around forever and a dish that most of us have probably enjoyed at family get togethers at one point or another.

-It’s a simple salad, yet it’s packed with so much flavor.
+It’s simple, yet it’s packed with so much flavor.
 Between the crunchy cucumbers, the creamy dressing, and the fresh dill, this salad truly is no-fuss in every way.
-It’s easy to make, perfect for prepping in advance, and it stores well in the fridge.
+Plus, it’s the perfect side dish for so many meals, from Steak Bites to Pan Fried Chicken to our favorite Blackened Salmon recipe.

 what you’ll need for this recipe